Ta1to/stock-market/README.md

 A multiplayer stock market game that combines poker-style betting with stock price predictions.
 Players compete by predicting stock prices and betting on their predictions in a poker-like environment.

+## Live Demo

+You can access the live application at: [https://stock-poker.eu](https://stock-poker.eu)

 ## Features

 - Real-time multiplayer gameplay with private/public game lobbies